morph-l2/morph-doc/docs/build-on-morph/developer-resources/node-operation/1-how-to-run-a-morph-node.md

 Running the morph node requires 2 processes: `geth` and `node`.

-- `Geth`:the Morph execution layer which needs to meet the [go-ethereum hardware requirements](https://github.com/ethereum/go-ethereum#hardware-requirements), but with less storage, 500GB is enough so far.
+- `Geth`:the Morph execution layer which needs to meet the requirements as below
+  - Fast CPU with 4+ cores
+  - 32GB+ RAM
+  - High-performance SSD with at least 1TB of free space
+  - 25+ MBit/sec download Internet service

 - `Node`:the Morph consensus layer embedded tendermint which needs to meet the [tendermint hardware requirements](https://docs.tendermint.com/v0.34/tendermint-core/running-in-production.html#processor-and-memory).